Ford Power Stroke engine: 7.3 Power Stroke

 1994.5–1997 engines utilize a single turbocharger, non-wastegated, with a turbine housing size of 1.15 A/R. For 1999, an air-to-air intercooler was added to cool the charged air from the turbo for increased air density.
 With the new cooler, denser air would increase the horsepower potential of the engine, while also reducing exhaust gas temperatures (EGT).
 The turbine housing was changed to a .84 A/R and a wastegate was added halfway through the 1999 model year.
 The 1999 engine also received 140 cc injectors, up from 120 cc in the early model engine.
 With the larger injectors, the HPOP capability was increased by utilizing a 17° swash plate angle to meet the requirements of the new, higher flowing injectors.

 The engine used forged connecting rods until powdered metal rods were introduced for early 2002 models.
 Serial numbers can be seen with the aid of a borescope to confirm the changeover between the 2001 and 2002 model years.
 These new connecting rods sufficed in an unmodified engine, but would become a potentially catastrophic failure point if aftermarket tuning pushed the engine above 450 hp.
-Early models did not use any form of exhaust aftertreatment, such as a catalytic converter, as emissions were not enforced on diesel motors; however, by mid-year 2002, Ford began installing catalytic converters as part of the OEM exhaust as part of the Tier 1–3 standards.
+Early models did not use any form of exhaust aftertreatment, such as a catalytic converter, as emissions were not enforced on diesel engines; however, by mid-year 2002, Ford began installing catalytic converters as part of the OEM exhaust as part of the Tier 1–3 standards.